tbfe-de/AverageCalculator/README.md

 ## Step 2

-Compare the C code from Step 1 to equivalent C++ code and describe the advantages and disadvantageous you recognize.
-(Note that this step is also meant to learn to use VSCODE's "Diff Folders" Plugin, which you should install now if it isn't already present.
-In case you use a different IDE find an appropriate diff-viewer.)
+Compare some C code (from the previous step) to equivalent C++ code, describing the recognized advantages and disadvantages.
+(This step is also meant to learn using VSCODE's "Diff Folders" Plugin which you should installed before.
+Or if a different IDE some other an appropriate diff-viewer.)

 ## Step 3

-Split the single source used so far into a header and an implementation; also replace default arguments with an additional overload.
+(a) Split a single source file into header and an implementation.
+(b) Replace default arguments with a function overload.

 ## Step 4